AIMultipleAIMultiple

 The image illustrates advanced metering infrastructure functioning

-AMI system main components
+Core AMI architecture components

 AMI integrates components like:

-• Smart Meters: Smart meters are digital devices for gas, electric, and water meters.
+• Smart meters: Smart meters are digital devices for gas, electric, and water meters.
 They record energy consumption at intervals of an hour or less, and transmit data back to the utility company at least once daily.

 • Communication networks: Communication networks serve as the backbone for two-way communication and can be either wireless or wired based on the system topology.
 These networks facilitate the transmission of data between smart meters and the Advanced Metering Infrastructure (AMI) head-end system, utilizing various mediums such as radio frequency signals, cellular networks, broadband connections, or power line communication.